sahadnk72/sahadnk72.github.io/_posts/2016-08-02-posting-into-fb-groups.md

 #### Reproduction:

-1.Get an access_token from a test account with `publish_actions` scope set.
+1. Get an access_token from a test account with `publish_actions` scope set.

-2.Using Graph Explorer, make a post on behalf of the user to the 'photos' edge of the node {group-id}.
+2. Using Graph Explorer, make a post on behalf of the user to the 'photos' edge of the node {group-id}.

-2.Use the POST field `url` and point it an image url.
+2. Use the POST field `url` and point it an image url.

-3.Complete the request.
+3. Complete the request.

 It returns an id and post_id after posting the update.